 In accordance with the KZR INIG System, biofuels, bioliquids and biomass fuels produced from agricultural biomass shall not be produced from raw materials cultivated and harvested from land with high biodiversity values (biodiverse forest and other wooded land).
-Directive 2018/2001 (RED II) defines as land that had one of the following statuses in or after January 2008, whether or not the land continues to have that status:
+Directive (EU) 2018/2001 as amended by Directive (EU) 2023/2413 (RED III) defines as land that had one of the following statuses in or after January 2008, whether or not the land continues to have that status:

-- a) primary forest and other primary wooded lands; - b) highly biodiverse forest and other wooded land which is species-rich and not degraded; - c) areas designated for specific nature protection purposes; - d) highly biodiverse grasslands.
+- a) primary forest and other wooded lands; - b) highly biodiverse forest and other wooded land which is species-rich and not degraded; - c) areas designated for specific nature protection purposes; - d) highly biodiverse grasslands.